The Best Spanish Restaurants in Melbourne for a Paella Party

 Añada

 Añada is an inner-north gem serving up beautiful, flavourful tapas on Gertrude Street in Fitzroy.
 Heavily influenced by peasant food from Andalusia in Spain, as well as Muslim Mediterranean flavours, this Spanish restaurant in Melbourne is a go-to spot for locals who feel like picking at tapas and sipping on wine in style.
-Founders Jesse and Vanessa Gerner had a focus of not only bringing the Fitzroy community together through Añada’s vibrant atmosphere, but also bringing an authentic taste of Spain to the heart of Melbourne.
+Founders Jesse and Vanessa Gerner created Añada with a clear intention: to bring the Fitzroy community together while serving a deeply considered taste of Spain in the heart of Melbourne.

 197 Gertrude Street, Fitzroy